2sxc-dev/app-apps-catalog/readme.md

 1. Run `npm run local-ssl` to build the project.
 1. Visit [2sxc.org/en/apps](https://2sxc.org/en/apps/)
+1. If your browser is not trusting the local files visit [static file](https://localhost:4200/favicon.ico), go to Advanced > Proceed > Trust ...
 1. Switch the **Edition** to **local** *(at the bottom of the page)*

 ## Deployment